suri14878/Logger/README.md

 ```

 ### Reference in your code:
 Inside of your python files, at the top you can the following statements once.
-Typically create_logger() should only be called once from your primary/main thread.
+Typically create_root() should only be called once from your primary/main thread.
 ```
 import Logger
-logging = Logger.create_logger()
+logging = Logger.create_root()
 ```

 Whenever you need to reference a new logger, you can use the following code.
 Typically, this can be when you're starting a file, or defining a new class.